nuclearace/CytubeBot/README.md

   To take away use `$permissions -x bob`.
 To give or take away all permissions. do `$permissions +all bob`/`$permissions -all bob`.
   See [permissions page](https://github.com/airforce270/CytubeBot/wiki/Permissions).
+- `$restart` - Restart the bot.
+Requires leader or 'K' permission.
+- `$update` - Updates the bot using `git pull`.
+Requires leader or 'K' permission.
 - `$userlimit (true|false) | n` - Limits the number of videos users can add.
 Mods are not exempt.
   Ex: `$userlimit true 5`.
 - `$addrandom [n]` - Adds n random videos from database.
 Requires mod on channel or "R" permission.